unifiedjs/collective/readme.md

 They additionally:

-*   **Set the direction and vision across all teams**.
+*   **Set the direction and vision for the collective across organizations**.
-    That means setting the core values that are used when making decisions about tradeoffs, steering the ecosystem toward specific directions, and leading the discussion for **major** initiatives.
+    That means setting the core values that are used when making decisions about tradeoffs, steering the collective toward specific directions, and leading the discussion for **major** initiatives.
 *   **Spin up or shut down teams**.
     That means creating teams around new (temporary) areas and disolving teams